Dirigible (film): Plot

-Frisky, Rondelle, Sock McGuire (Roscoe Karns), and Hansen (Harold Goodwin) reach the South Pole.
+Frisky, Rondelle, Sock McGuire, and Hansen reach the South Pole.
 When Frisky suggests landing on the snow, Rondelle accepts his judgment that there will be no danger.
 But in fact the aircraft flips over and bursts into flames, destroying most of their supplies.
 Rondelle's leg is broken and Sock's foot is injured.

 After radioing their base camp, they attempt to walk the 900 miles back to it, dragging Rondelle on a sled.
 Rondelle soon dies and is buried.
 Later, Frisky has to amputate Sock's foot.
 When Sock realizes he is too much of a burden, he drags himself away to die while the other two are sleeping.
 They carry on, but Hansen breaks down when he finds they have been going in a circle and have returned to Rondelle's grave.
 Frisky refuses to give up and forces Hansen to continue on.

 When Helen hears the news of the crash, she realizes she no longer wants a divorce and wishes she could go to Frisky.
 Jack realizes he can, and talks Rear Admiral Martin into letting him attempt a rescue with his new dirigible, the USS Los Angeles.
 The two survivors are found and rescued.
 On the way back, Frisky remembers that he has again forgotten to read Helen's letter, but he has snow blindness and asks Jack to read it to him.
 Jack quickly substitutes his own improvised version, in which Helen is proud of his accomplishment and waiting for her husband with undiminished love.
 He then destroys the letter.
 When they return, Frisky uncharacteristically skips a ticker tape parade through New York City to be with his wife.
 He is the first to mention the contents of the letter; to Helen's great relief, she realizes that Jack has not only brought Frisky back to her but also saved their marriage.